This is an upcoming high performance computing book titled “Algorithms for Modern Hardware” by Sergey Slotin.

-It is intended for performance engineers as well as CS students who have just finished an advanced algorithms course and want to learn more practical ways to speed up a program than by going from $O(n \log n)$ to $O(n \log \log n)$.
+Its intended audience is everyone from performance engineers and practical algorithm researchers to undergraduate computer science students who have just finished an advanced algorithms course and want to learn more practical ways to speed up a program than by going from $O(n \log n)$ to $O(n \log \log n)$.

 All materials are hosted on GitHub, with code in a separate repository.
-This isn’t a collaborative project, but any contributions and feedback are welcome.
+This isn’t a collaborative project, but any contributions and feedback are very much welcome.

 Part I: Performance Engineering